acamaras0/Delivery-Fee-Calculator/README.md

 I also deployed the app at https://delivery-fee-calculator-zeye.onrender.com/ .

 In order to run the tests, in the client directory run:

 - npm test

 The tests can be found in the tests folder.
+I wrote in total 8 test suites including 50 tests:

+- render tests
+- valid and invalid input tests
-I wrote in total 40 tests: render tests and also tests for testing the calculator logic.
+- tests for testing the calculator logic